goFrendiAsgard/No-CMS/readme.md

 * Wahyu Eka Putra <-- He was my student.
 One of some best students in my class.
   He is the first one who discover a critical bug in the first stage of development.
 * I Komang Ari Mogi <-- He is my classmate in my graduate program.
 He has some experience in design.
-  That's why he can propose some fix in the very early stage of development.
+  That is why he can propose some fix in the very early stage of development.
 * Ibnoe <-- The one who gives some suggestions and bug report.
 * Panega <-- The one who also report a crucial bug.
 * Alexandre Mota <-- The one who report a bug related to page authorization